International Transfer Students

 - If you are an international student transferring from another U.S. institution, you will need to speak to ISSS about your I-20.

 - Coming to a new country can be exciting and a bit scary.
 Our Passport to the U allows you to hear from other international students about their transitions, things you may want to consider and what life in Minnesota is like.
-Check out the Ambassador Blogs to hear stories of life at the U.

 The University has many resources to support you in your transition, including: